Operations - Project Design and Management

 How does ADB design and manage projects?

-ADB provides financing for projects with developing member countries (DMCs) that will support inclusive economic growth, environmentally sustainable growth, and regional integration.
-Projects are identified in partnership with DMCs during strategic sector and country planning processes.
-The various stages from country programming, project design to project completion and evaluation are known collectively as ADB's project cycle.
+ADB provides financing for projects in developing member countries (DMCs) that support economic growth and social development.
+Projects are identified in partnership with DMCs during strategic planning processes.

-The PAIs are used in conjunction with operational documents including:
+These instructions outline the policies and procedures to be followed by ADB staff.
+The PAIs are used in conjunction with operational documents, including:

 - Loan Regulations